drewstaylor/jukeblox/README.md

 ## What's next for Jukeblox
 Implementing voting on songs, banning malicious users, offering royalties of songs played and lotteries for track uploaders.

-We're also looking for a crafy way for users to manage equivalency settings for how much a "quarter" is, the limit of song length accepted, and the max length of the queue.
+We're also looking for a crafty way for users to manage equivalency settings for how much a "quarter" is, the limit of song length accepted, and the max length of the queue.

-Our penultimate goal is to host our entire web client on Swarm or IPFS and connecting an `.eth` ens address to it.
+Our penultimate goal is to host our entire web client on Swarm or IPFS and connecting an `.eth` / ens address to it.
 We don't plan to stop until we can finalize the decentralization!

 We're thinking about how we can scale `Jukeblox` from handling a few hundred songs, to tens of thousands of songs.
 This is where indexing and searchability becomes a challenge because we don't neccessarily want to store track metadata any longer in the smart contract at that point.